Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 - *Restart the victim process:* This involves restarting the victim process after it has been rolled back to a safe state.

 So, the thing is that deadlocks realistically don't occur that often in practice, so most systems just ignore them and let the processes hang like Linux#footnote[Fact check me on this] does.

+= Memory Management

+It involves organising and controlling computer memory, allocating space to processes, and managing the movement of data between main memory and storage.
+It makes sure that processes#footnote[which must be loaded from the disk into memory for execution] can only access its assigned memory locations, provides protection between processes, and optimises memory usage to improve system performance.

+== Protection

+The authorised memory region of a program is defined by the base register and the limit register.
+The $("base", "limit")$ register pairs define the logical address space of a process.

+#grid(
+	columns: (1fr, 2fr),
+	gutter: 10pt,
+	figure(
+		image("imgs/Hardware-Address-Protection.png"),
+		caption: [Hardware Address Protection],
+	),
+	[
+		When a process generates a logical address, the base register is added to the logical address to produce the physical address.
+The limit register is used to check if the logical address is within the authorised memory region of the process.
+If the logical address is greater than or equal to the limit register, a memory protection violation occurs, and the process is terminated.
+	]
+)
+The actual instructions to load the base and limit registers are privileged instructions#footnote[accessible only by the OS kernel].